gamedevware/charon/docs/advanced/commands/data_delete.rst

      --id 101

 --output
-   Path to a deleted document file.
+   The path to a file where the *deleted document* should be placed.
 If the file exists, it will be overwritten.
 The directory must already exist.
    Alternatively, you can output to `Standard Error <https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)>`_, `Standard Output <https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>`_, `/dev/null <https://en.wikipedia.org/wiki/Null_device>`_, or a `URL <remote_input_output.rst>`_.